Waymo: Ground work

-Google's development of self-driving technology began on January 17, 2009, at Google X lab, run by co-founder Sergey Brin.
+Google's development of self-driving technology began on January 17, 2009, at Google X lab, run by Google co-founder Sergey Brin.
 The project was launched at Google by Sebastian Thrun, the former director of the Stanford Artificial Intelligence Laboratory (SAIL) and Anthony Levandowski, founder of 510 Systems and Anthony's Robots.

 The initial software code and artificial intelligence (AI) design of the effort started before the team worked at Google, when Thrun and 15 engineers, including Dmitri Dolgov, Mike Montemerlo, Hendrik Dahlkamp, Sven Strohband, and David Stavens, built Stanley and Junior, Stanford's entries in the 2005 and 2007 DARPA Challenges.
-Later, aspects of this technology were used in a digital mapping project for SAIL called VueTool.
-In 2007, Google acqui-hired the entire VueTool team to help advance Google's Street View technology.
+Later, aspects of this technology were used in a digital mapping project for SAIL called VuTool.
+In 2007, Google acqui-hired the entire VuTool team to help advance Google's Street View technology.

 As part of Street View development, 100 Toyota Priuses were outfitted with Topcon digital mapping hardware developed by 510 Systems.

 In 2008, the Street View team launched project Ground Truth, to create accurate road maps by extracting data from satellites and street views.

 Pribot

 In February 2008, a Discovery Channel producer for the documentary series Prototype This! phoned Levandowski.
 The producer requested to borrow Levandowski's Ghost Rider, the autonomous two-wheeled motorcycle Levandowski's Berkeley team had built for the 2004 DARPA Grand Challenge that Levandowski had later donated to the Smithsonian.
 Since the motorcycle was not available, Levandowski offered to retrofit a Toyota Prius as a self-driving pizza delivery car for the show.

-As a Google employee, Levandowski asked Larry Page and Thrun whether Google was interested in participating in the show.
+As a Google employee, Levandowski asked Larry Page and Thrun whether Google wanted to participate in the show.
 Both declined, citing liability issues.
 However, they authorized Levandowski to move forward with the project, as long as it was not associated with Google.
 Within weeks Levandowski founded Anthony's Robots to do so.
-He retrofitted the car with light detection and ranging technology (lidar), sensors, and cameras.
-The Stanford team behind the Stanley car provided its code base to the project.
+He retrofitted the car with light detection and ranging (lidar) technology, sensors, and cameras.
+The Stanford team behind the Stanley car provided the project with its codebase.
 The ensuing episode depicting Pribot delivering pizza across the San Francisco Bay Bridge under police escort aired in December 2008.

-The project success led Google to greenlight Google's self-driving car program in January 2009.
+The project's success convinced Google to greenlight its own self-driving car program in January 2009.
 In 2011, Google acquired 510 Systems (co-founded by Levandowski, Pierre-Yves Droz and Andrew Schultz), and Anthony's Robots for an estimated US$20 million.
 Levandowski's vehicle and hardware, and Stanford's AI technology and software, became the nucleus of the project.